SAP-samples/teched2022-AD180/exercises/Exercise_2/README.md

 <br>![](/exercises/Exercise_2/images/image(26).png)

-# Optional: Add more products through the frontend data tab to view if we add an item with quantity=0
+# Add another product through the frontend data tab to view if we add an item with quantity=0

 <br>![](/exercises/Exercise_2/images/image(32).png)